jfq3/RDP---Tutorials/add_xander_hmms.md

 ### Test gene references

 Check the file permissions for the files in the gene resource directory to be sure they are all readable by user, group, and world.
 If not, make them so (`chmod 644 filename`).
 Then test that your new gene resource files work by running Xander with a subset of `framebot.fa` as the sample sequences (`SEQFILE`).
-See *Test Local Xander Installation* or *Interactive Xander on MSU's HPCC*.
+See section **Test Local Xander Installation** or **Interactive Xander on MSU's HPCC**.

 *insert troubleshooting ideas if xander does not successfully assemble gene resource sequences*

 ### Add Taxonomy to framebot.fa

 Once assured that your new gene resource files work, you can add taxonomy to the `framebot.fa` file.
-If taxonomy is added, Xander will automatically calculate the relative abundance of each phylum.
+If taxonomy is added, Xander will automatically calculate the relative abundance of sequences classified by phylum.

 * Requirements
     * python 2.7